Your 5 senses and all you feel through them is thanks to your sensory cortex function.

 - The parietal lobe, which is in charge of memory and basic motor skills, like the ability to move and orient yourself.

 - The occipital lobe, which is responsible for your sense of vision.
-It allows us to process the signals coming from our environment and make a clear pictures of them in our mind’s eye.
+It allows us to process the signals coming from our environment and make a clear picture of them in our mind’s eye.

 - The temporal lobe, which is responsible for our sense of hearing and speaking.